Preserving Topological and Geometric Embeddings for Point Cloud Recovery: Experiment

 Meanwhile, we visualize the sampling and corresponding recovery results in Fig.~\ref{fig:visual}.
 Both our sampled and recovered points better preserve the original details and overall distribution.
 For instance, in (a-c), our method preserves the guitar's headstock, the chair beside piano, and the leaves of the plant, respectively; and in (d-e), our method maintains either more continuous edges or more accurate holes.

 \textbf{Scene-Level. } On large scenes, we test the model trained on the random set using the collected scenes from KITTI-10 and ScanNet-30.
 We first normalize a scene and then divide it into patches with 2048 points.
 After recovery, the output patches are merged back together using their respective normalization parameters.
 Quantitative and qualitative results are demonstrated in Table~\ref{tab:scene} and Fig.~\ref{fig:scene}, where our method consistently outperforms PointSE$\star$, particularly with respect to outline appearance.
-See more in Sec.\ref{sec:appvisual} of Appendix.